prem-acharya/buy_phones_plugin/README.md

 ## Description
 **Buy Phones Plugin** is a comprehensive solution designed to manage phone sales and inventory directly within your WordPress site.
-Developed with ease of use in mind, it provides a seamless interface for handling phone inventories, including capabilities to add, update, and delete phone records.
+Developed with ease of use in mind, it provides a seamless interface for handling phone inventories, including capabilities to add, update, delete, and search for phone records.

 ## Features

-- **Database Integration**: Automatically creates a custom table in your WordPress database to store phone data.
+- **Database Integration**: Automatically creates custom tables in your WordPress database to store phone and sell request data.
-- **Admin Interface**: Easy-to-use admin interface to manage phone inventory.
+- **Admin Interface**: Easy-to-use admin interface to manage phone inventory and sell requests.
 - **CRUD Operations**: Supports Create, Read, Update, and Delete operations directly from the admin panel.
-- **Search Functionality**: Includes a dynamic search feature that allows users to search for phones by brand or model.
+- **Search Functionality**: Includes a dynamic AJAX search feature that allows users to search for phones by brand or model.
+- **Image Upload**: Allows image uploads for each phone entry, enhancing the visual information for inventory items.
+- **Sell Phones Feature**: Manage sell requests from customers, including handling personal and payment information securely.
 - **Shortcode Support**: Implements a shortcode `[buy_phones_search]` that can be used anywhere on your site to display a search interface.

 ## Installation